Pennsylvania Railroad, Connecting Railway Bridge: Original bridge

 The bridge was begun in 1866 and completed in 1867 by the Connecting Railway, a company affiliated with the Pennsylvania Railroad, and formally purchased by the PRR in 1871.
 The bridge's purpose was to connect the PRR's southern and northern lines, and to be part of an eventual direct PRR line from New York City to Washington, D.C.
 Prior to the bridge's construction, PRR trains took a circuitous route between the railroad's West Philadelphia and North Philadelphia Stations.

 Connecting Railway Bridge (circa 1867-73) with original reinforced-arch truss.

 The bridge was probably designed by John A. Wilson, chief engineer of the Connecting Railway Company, who surveyed the route in 1863.
 Following Wilson's 1864 resignation, PRR First Vice-President George Brooke Roberts, an engineer, took over the project and saw it through to completion.
 (Roberts served as President of the Pennsylvania Railroad, 1880-1896.)
 Thomas Seabrook was the masonry contractor.

 The bridge opened to traffic on 2 June 1867.
 The bridge was narrow, with only 2 tracks and an iron truss at mid-river.
 This was a 236 ft 3 in cast- and wrought-iron, arch-reinforced, double-intersection Whipple truss.

 Colorized photograph of the Connecting Railway Bridge with the Pratt truss (circa 1897).
-Note the East River Drive's "tunnel", right.
+Note the East River Drive "tunnel", right.

 In 1873, PRR slightly reduced the truss's span by widening the stone piers at each end.
 Probably at the same time, PRR removed the truss's reinforcing arch.
 In 1897, PRR replaced the Whipple truss with a Pratt truss of the same length.